 The student is responsible for identifying the Senior Elective site of his choice and initiating contact with the anesthesia group no later than early in the senior year.
-Out of respect for the scheduling processes at MTSA and the participating affiliates, as well as processing by the Council on Accreditation, submission is highly encouraged by the beginning of the second/senior year in September.
-The contract must be in progress by March 1st of the Senior Year.
-All final paperwork must be submitted to MTSA by June 1st of the second academic year.
+Out of respect for the scheduling processes at MTSA and the participating affiliates, as well as processing by the Council on Accreditation, submission is highly encouraged by the beginning of semester 6 in September.
+The contract must be in progress by the end of the student's second year at MTSA.
+All final paperwork must be submitted to MTSA by the end of March in Semester 7.
 Please see Coordinator of Clinical Support for actual calendar date.